 It’s that time of year again: summer is here and with it, the heat.
 And with the hot weather comes skin cancer.
 Fortunately, there are ways you can protect yourself from the sun’s damaging rays.
 One of the most important ways to do this is by calculating your peak sun hours.
 Peak sun hours refer to the hours of the day when you are at your highest risk for skin cancer.
 By knowing this information, you can make smarter decisions about when and where you expose yourself to the sun.
 In this blog post, we will walk you through how to calculate your peak sun hours and protect your skin from cancerous UV rays.

 How many sun hours do solar panels have?

-A solar panel sunlight to work.
+A solar panel for sunlight to work.
 The more sunlight that a solar panel can receive, the more power it can generate.
-The amount of power a solar panel generates is proportional to the number of sun hours it receives.
+The amount of power a solar panels 250w generates is proportional to the number of sun-hours it receives.
 A solar panel typically around 16 hours of sunlight per day to generate enough power to operate.

-If you live in a sunny location, your solar panels will likely generate most of their power during the peak sun hours–between 10am and 2pm.
-During these peak sun hours, your solar panels will be receiving the most direct sunlight.
+If you live in a sunny location, your solar panels will likely generate most of their power during the peak sun hours–between 10am and 2 pm.
+During these peak sun hours, your solar panel clipart will be receiving the most direct sunlight.
 If you live in a less sunny location, your panels may more than 16 hours of sunshine per day to generate enough power.

 What is a “peak sun hour”?